NTI-Gymnasieingenjor/frisorhemsida/documentation.md

     - On your left menu you should now see an added icon `"Live Share"`

-    - Decide if you want to join a session or start one
+    - Decide if you want to join a session or start your own

     - Starting a session:
         - Press "Start collaboration session.."